Booking Hillside Croft

 b. payment four weeks prior to arrival by the hirer of:

-ii. a refundable security deposit to the amount of £35 per adult or child (aged three-and-over) staying at the property.
+ii. a refundable security deposit to the amount of £500 or £35 per adult or child (aged three-and-over) staying at or visiting the property, whichever is larger.

 ARRIVAL AND DEPARTURE

-4) If on the day of arrival and as a direct result of the UK Government’s rules concerning SARS-CoV-2, either:
+4. If on the day of arrival and as a direct result of the UK Government’s rules concerning the current pandemic, either:

 a. the property or the owners are or will be subject to a ‘local lockdown’,